vpatron/relay_ft245r/README.md

 the previous USB write happened) so I restructured the code to only read the relay state once on connect().

 This was tested on Linux Mint 18.3 (Debian) and Windows 7 Professional.
+It should work fine on Raspberry Pi (Debian) and Windows 10, etc.

 # License